jinghuazhao/EWAS-fusion/README.md

 Wood AR, et al. (2014).
 Defining the role of common variation in the genomic and biological architecture of adult human height (2014).
 Nature Genetics 46, 1173-1186.

-## Acknowledgement

-We wish to thank colleagues and collaborators to make this work possible.

 ## Appendix
 Additional information for Illumina infinium humanmethylation450 beadchip as in [Illumina website](https://support.illumina.com/array/array_kits/infinium_humanmethylation450_beadchip_kit/downloads.html)